 Workplace mentorships: Mentorships are a great way to help new employees settle into their role.
 But they can also be a very rewarding experience for the mentor as well.
 Mentorships are ideal for putting you in a position to promote from within.
 They have been found to significantly boost the career prospects of both mentors and mentees.
 Mentors can help their protégés figure out what skills to focus on.
 But even more importantly, they help mentees to navigate the social politics of work.

 Other ways to support career progression

 Checking in on a regular basis (such as with a weekly check-in from Weekly10) allows you to track employee wellbeing and engagement over time.
-These check-ins can also be used to support employee development with effective two-way feedback between managers and employees.
+Check-ins encourage two-way feedback between managers and employees to support employee development.

 For example, check-ins on Weekly10 enable users to tag each other in special recognition-based questions.
 User profiles keep track of the mentions and pass-ups they receive from other employees.
 That way, recognition is always visible to the recipient, which is great for morale.

 Ultimately, career development can look different for different people.
 For some, it's the typical path up through management levels.
 For others, it's more about honing core skills, learning new ones, and finding a specialisation.
 But so long as you can identify the needs of individual employees, you'll be able to give your people the support they need.